- This event has passed.

 Field Trip to Algonquin Park

-We would plan to leave Kingston on Friday morning, arriving at the park around noon.
-Birding in the afternoon, all day Saturday and Sunday morning.
+We would plan to leave Kingston on Saturday morning, arriving at the park around noon.
+Birding in the afternoon,and Sunday morning.
 Accommodation will be in motels in Whitney, ON.
 Meals will be at restaurants and at the Visitor Centre in the park.

 Members who prefer not to stay overnight can join us for the day on Saturday or Sunday.